taogoddd/webarena_update/README.md

 * `construct`: construct the input feed to an LLM
 * `_extract_action`: given the generation from an LLM, how to extract the phrase that corresponds to the action

+## Exclusive for ACI project
+The project is on the aci branch

+Here are steps to run the experiments:

+1. Deploy the websites locally if possible (follow the instructions above)

 ## Citation
 If you use our environment or data, please cite our paper:
 ```